 The trick when finding swimwear for your body shape as a top hourglass?
 Search for styles that emphasise your waist and bring more balance to your top and bottom.

-- The wide straps and criss-cross details on Zara’s Textured Bikini Top will help you highlight your waist.
+- The printed fabric ties and criss-cross detailing on River Island’s Wraparound Bikini Top (*) will help to highlight your waist.

 9. Bottom Hourglass

 If you have a bottom hourglass figure, go for swimwear that keeps the bottom half simple but adds volume to your upper body.

 As with the top hourglass, emphasise your waist to maintain a balanced silhouette.